 The IRS was concerned that a specified service trade or business (SSTB) could shift income that would normally not qualify for a Section 199A deduction into self-rental income that may qualify.
 This was part of the “crack and pack” strategy of splitting up an entity into SSTB and non-SSTB operations, thus being able to qualify for a Section 199A deduction on the non-SSTB operation (provided you hit those income limits that required the secondary SSTB test with the sliding scale of phaseout).

-The proposed regulations 1.199A-5(c)(2) added provisions preventing this.
+The proposed regulations 1.199A-5(c)(2) (and later finalized in the regulations) added provisions preventing this.
 So, if an accountant owns the firm and the building in separate entities, the self-rental income becomes “tainted” and is considered SSTB income.
 This is because both entities have greater than 50% common control.
 And No, you cannot have your spouse own the building and you own the SSTB business; attribution rules get in the way and state that you both own everything.
 Again, common control.
 Here is a blurb right from the regulations-

 Example.
 Law Firm is a partnership that provides legal services to clients, owns its own office building and employs its own administrative staff.
 Law Firm divides into three partnerships.
 Partnership 1 performs legal services to clients.
 Partnership 2 owns the office building and rents the entire building to Partnership 1.
 Partnership 3 employs the administrative staff and through a contract with Partnership 1 provides administrative services to Partnership 1 in exchange for fees.
 All three of the partnerships are owned by the same people (the original owners of Law Firm).
 Because there is 50% or more common ownership of each of the three partnerships, Partnership 2 provides substantially all of its property to Partnership 1, and Partnership 3 provides substantially all of its services to Partnership 1, Partnerships 1, 2, and 3 will be treated as one SSTB under paragraph (a)(6) of this section.